Louisljz/School-Waste-Reduction-System/README.md

 This AI-IoT Smart system will be integrated with robotics to classify school waste and automate classroom lighting system.

-It is suggested to watch the 1 minute short video clip attached, to grab a better understanding of this project.
+It is suggested to watch the 1 minute short video clip attached ('Software Demo.mp4'), to grab a better understanding of this project.

 The lighting system can be implemented on CCTV cameras of classrooms, and the smart system can automatically decide when to turn the lights ON or OFF, depending whether there are people in the room.